 and where a gate is included in a fence at or near a motor traffic pass the costs of maintaining the gate in a proper state of repair shall be borne by the occupier of the land enclosed by the fence in which the motor traffic pass is constructed.

-(9) The relevant authority shall not be liable for any damage or injury to any person lawfully using a motor traffic pass or for any damage or injury to livestock caused by the motor traffic pass, unless such damage or injury arises from the failure of the relevant authority to carry out any statutory duty in relation to the motor traffic pass.
+(9) The relevant authority is not liable for any damage or injury to any person lawfully using a motor traffic pass or for any damage or injury to livestock caused by the motor traffic pass, unless such damage or injury arises from the failure of the relevant authority to carry out any statutory duty in relation to the motor traffic pass.

 (10) Where a gate installed at or near a motor traffic pass is not in a proper state of repair the relevant authority may serve notice to that effect on the person who pursuant to subsection (8) is liable for the costs of maintaining the gate and if that person fails to put the gate into a proper state of repair the relevant authority may itself carry out such repairs to the gate as in its opinion are necessary and may recover the costs of carrying out those repairs from that person in any court of competent jurisdiction.

-(11) Where a gate or a motor traffic pass has been, or both a gate and a motor traffic pass have been, constructed pursuant to the provisions of this Act across a road and the road passes through enclosed land from which a portion has been compulsorily taken for the purposes of the road, the relevant authority is not liable to fence or to bear the costs of any fencing along the sides of the road where it passes through the enclosed land and notwithstanding anything in Part 10 of the Land Administration Act 1997, where a claim for compensation is made with respect to any such taking no compensation shall be paid with respect to the costs of fencing along the sides of the road.
+(11) Where a gate or a motor traffic pass has been, or both a gate and a motor traffic pass have been, constructed pursuant to the provisions of this Act across a road and the road passes through enclosed land from which a portion has been compulsorily taken for the purposes of the road, the relevant authority is not liable to fence or to bear the costs of any fencing along the sides of the road where it passes through the enclosed land and despite anything in Part 10 of the Land Administration Act 1997, where a claim for compensation is made with respect to any such taking no compensation is to be paid with respect to the costs of fencing along the sides of the road.

 [Section 28 inserted: No. 53 of 1976 s.
 7; amended: No. 14 of 1996 s.
 4; No. 31 of 1997 s.
-68(2).]
+68(2); No. 26 of 2023 s.
+31 and 44.]

+Part 9 — Specific powers in relation to land

+[Heading inserted: No. 26 of 2023 s.
+32.]

-Part 9 — Control of access
+Division 1 — Control of access

-[Heading inserted: No. 19 of 2010 s.
-44(2).]
+[Heading inserted: No. 26 of 2023 s.
+33.]

+28AA.
+Terms used

+In this Division —

+COA road section means a road section subject to control of access;

+road section means a section or part of a road.

+[Section 28AA inserted: No. 26 of 2023 s.
+33.]

 28A.
 Restricting access to roads from adjoining land

 (1A) Where the Commissioner is of the opinion —

-(a) that any section or part of a road should have control of access and should be entered and departed from at specified places only; or
+(a) that any road section should be a COA road section and should be entered and departed from at specified places only; or

-(b) that any land acquired should be reserved for a future road section with control of access,
+(b) that any land acquired should be reserved for a future COA road section,

-the Commissioner shall make a recommendation to the Governor accordingly but may in so doing exclude a part of the road reserve from that recommendation.
+the Commissioner may make a recommendation to the Governor accordingly but may in so doing exclude a part of the road reserve from that recommendation.

 (1B) On the recommendation of the Commissioner the Governor may, by proclamation, declare —

-(a) that such a section or part of a road is subject to control of access, and the places only at which it may be entered or departed from; or
+(a) that the road section is a COA road section and the places only at which it may be entered or departed from; or

-(b) that the land acquired is to be reserved for a future road section subject to control of access.
+(b) that the land acquired is to be reserved for a future COA road section.

-(1C) Where the Commissioner is of opinion that a proclamation so made should be varied or cancelled, he shall make a recommendation to the Governor accordingly.
+(1C) Where the Commissioner is of opinion that a proclamation so made should be varied or cancelled, the Commissioner may make a recommendation to the Governor accordingly.